0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 ### Account data

-Reads data from the advice provider, stores it in memory, and computes the account hash.
+Reads data from the advice provider, stores it in memory, and computes the account commitment.
 The hash is validated against global inputs.
-For new accounts, initial account hash and validation steps are applied.
+For new accounts, initial account commitment and validation steps are applied.

 ### Input note data